testalorenzo/testalorenzo.github.io/_pages/about.md

   - /about.html
 ---

-Currently, I am a M.Phil. student (first year PhD courses) in Statistics and Computer Science at Bocconi University.
+Currently, I am a M.Phil. student (first year Ph.D. courses) in Statistics and Computer Science at Bocconi University.
 I am also a Honors student in Economics at Sant'Anna School of Advanced Studies.

 **UPDATE [10/08]:** I am going to take part in [ICSDS 2022](https://sites.google.com/view/icsds2022/home?authuser=0) later this December, presenting a poster on FAStEN, our efficient algorithm for feature selection and estimation in functional regressions!